-Households' financial strategies, focused on covering contingencies sale of an unproductive asset), "harmful" resources (such as the reduction of a necessary or productive expense), own resources and the resources of others.
+Households' financial strategies, focused on covering contingencies As well as savings and assets, households can use other resources to cover their contingencies, such as loans (whether formal or informal) or by reducing certain household expenses.
+Four types of resources have been defined, depending on their suitability from the perspective of financial health.
+Good resources (such as savings or the sale of an unproductive asset), "harmful" resources (such as the reduction of a necessary or productive expense), own resources and the resources of others.
 The distinction between own and others' resources is made because the latter cannot be included when determining a household's level of financial health.
+CLASSIFICATION OF HOUSEHOLDS' FINANCIAL RESOURCES 21 Resources used Adults using the resource, multiple answers permitted Harmful Good Sale of business Insurance machinery Saving 38% Own Reduction of expenses Money Abandonment Sale of goods of studies Loans Of others from friends Over-indebtedness Social Formal loan loan